-The following Forsyth Barr Limited personnel are involved in the management of the Scheme:
+The following Octagon Asset Management Limited personnel are involved in the management of the Scheme:

-Craig Alexander Co-Head of Funds Management
+Craig Alexander Head of Fixed Interest and ESG

-Craig joined Forsyth Barr in 2013.
+Craig joined Forsyth Barr in 2013 and moved to Octagon Asset Management Limited when it was appointed investment manager.
 He has over 25 years of experience spanning New Zealand's banking, insurance and fund management industries.
+Craig holds a commerce degree from Lincoln University of Christchurch.

-Jason Lindsay Co-Head of Funds Management
+Jason Lindsay Head of Equities

-Jason joined Forsyth Barr in 2019.
+Jason joined Forsyth Barr in 2019 and moved to Octagon Asset Management Limited when it was appointed investment manager.
 He has over 15 years of experience spanning New Zealand's equity research and fund management industries.
-Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ) and an Authorised Financial Adviser.
+Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ).